A variety of amenities and aids are available to ensure the comfort and enjoyment of people with disabilities.

 • Tickets

-A disabled person must be in possession of a ticket.
+The person with a disability must hold a valid ticket.
 Their helper is admitted free of charge.
-There’s no need to ask for an invitation, both people enter with the same ticket.
-In the event of a non-definitive exit from the site, both must obtain a pass-out mark.
+There is no need to request an invitation, both individuals enter with the same ticket.
+In the case of a temporary exit, both individuals must obtain a re-entry stamp.

 • Arrive at the Festival